dimforge/ncollide/docs/geometric_queries.md

 ### Contact

 Contact determination is the core feature of any collision detection library.
-The function `geometry::contact(m1, g1, m2, g2, prediction)` will compute one
+The function `query::contact(m1, g1, m2, g2, prediction)` will compute one
 pair of closest points between two objects if they are penetrating, touching, or separated by a distance smaller than `prediction`.
-If the shapes are concave or in conforming contact, you may need multiple contact points.
+If the shapes are concave or in [conforming contact](./collision_detection_pipeline/#conforming-contacts), you may need multiple contact points instead.
 This can be achieved by [persistent collision detection](../collision_detection_pipeline/#narrow-phase) structures.
-In any cases, a contact is described by the `geometry::Contact` structure:
+In any cases, a contact is described by the `query::Contact` structure:

 | Field    | Description                                                              |